LLNL/shroud/docs/struct.rst

     obj0 = obj0%get_reference()

 Note that *obj0* is not assigned a value before the function ``get_reference`` is called.

+.. _struct_class_inheritance:

 Class Inheritance
 -----------------

 Class inheritance is supported.
+Note that the subclass declaration uses a colon and must be quoted.
+Otherwise YAML will treat it as another mapping entry.

 .. code-block:: yaml